 The Daily Adjustment is how we calculate Index Option Values on Business Days other than the Term Start Date or Term End Date.
 Its purpose is to provide investors an interim Index Option Value upon which withdrawals or other transactions subject to the Daily Adjustment can occur in between a Term Start Date and Term End Date.
 The Variable Option is not subject to the Daily Adjustment.
-If, before the Term End Date, you take a full or partial withdrawal, you take Income Payments, you execute a Performance Lock, you annuitize the Contract, we pay a death benefit, or when we deduct Contract fees, expenses, or investment advisory fees that you authorize your Financial Professional's firm to receive from the Contract, we calculate the Index Option Value by applying the Daily Adjustment.
+If, before the Term End Date, you take a full or partial withdrawal (including any financial adviser fees that you choose to have us pay from this Contract), you take Income Payments, you execute a

+Performance Lock, you annuitize the Contract, we pay a death benefit, or when we deduct Contract fees and expenses, we calculate the Index Option Value by applying the Daily Adjustment.

-The Daily Adjustment can affect the amounts available for withdrawal, Performance Locks, annuitization, payment of the death benefit, and the Contract Value used to determine Income Payments, RMD payments, Charge Base, contract maintenance charge, and investment advisory fees you authorize your Financial Professional's firm to receive from the Contract.
+The Daily Adjustment can affect the amounts available for withdrawal, Performance Locks, annuitization, payment of the death benefit, and the Contract Value used to determine Income Payments, RMD payments, Charge Base, and contract maintenance charge.
 The Daily Adjustment can be positive, zero, or negative.
 However, the Daily Adjustment for the Index Protection Strategy with Trigger and Index Protection Strategy with Cap cannot be negative.

-We calculate the Daily Adjustment for a given Business Day before we deduct any Contract fees or expenses or process any partial withdrawal on that Business Day, including MVA-Free Withdrawals.
+We calculate the Daily Adjustment for a given Business Day before we deduct any Contract fees or expenses or process any partial withdrawal on that Business Day, including Penalty-Free Withdrawals, and any financial adviser fees that you choose to have us pay from this Contract.
 The Daily Adjustment does not change the Contract fee or expense deducted, or the withdrawal amount; it only changes the Index Option Value from which we deduct the Contract fee or expense, or withdrawal.
 The Index Option Value reflects the Daily Adjustment on every Business Day other than the Term Start Date or Term End Date.
 You can review your Index Option Values, which include the Daily Adjustment, in your account on our website.
 Please note that the values available for review are calculated as of the close of the prior Business Day and may differ from the values you receive.